PIs: A. Paldor and H. Michael (University of Delaware)

 The ESCAPE project focuses on two active OFG systems with distinctly different geologic settings; (1) the Achziv submarine canyon offshore Israel and (2) the offshore West of Hawaii.
 ESCAPE is a "swapping" methods experiment where we will apply 3D hydrogeological modeling techniques in Hawaii (conducted in Israel in 2016–2018) and 2D marine CSEM Offshore Israel (performed in Hawaii in 2018).
 We will also collect multiple oceanographic and biogeochemical data from both study locations.
 ESCAPE aims to elucidate the mechanism of actively transporting terrestrial freshwater to the ocean environment manifested by large-scale freshened plumes in the water column, both in Israel and Hawaii.

 A map of the two proposed study sites.
 In the Israeli site, existing hydrographic surveys (solid green line) conducted by Paldor et al., (2020) mark the thalweg of the Achziv submarine canyon, and the proposed geophysical measurements (dashed pink lines) are further up, along the continental shelf.
-In the Hawaiian site, existing geophysical measurements (solid pink lines) showed evidence for freshened groundwater (Attias et al., 2020, 2021).
+In the Hawaiian site, existing geophysical measurements (solid pink lines) showed freshened groundwater (Attias et al., 2020, 2021).
 Here, we propose to run hydrographic surveys (dashed green lines).
 For both sites, 3D groundwater models will be designed to support the research cruises and thoroughly study the hydrologic functioning of the two systems.

-Drone flying above the Achziv canyon coastline.
+Drone flying above the Achziv submarine canyon coastline (Israel).

 The proposal has been submitted to the NSF (HS/OCE)–BSF program and is currently in review.